ibexa/documentation-user/docs/shop_administration/company_self_registration.md

 and give them access to the [Customer Portal](customer_portal.md).

 Application is moved to **Members** -> **Companies** section and the company is created with **Active** status.
-From there, you can manage the company and re-send an invitation link if needed.
+From there, you can manage the company and resend an invitation link if needed.
 For more information on managing companies in the Back Office, see [Customer management documentation](manage_customers.md#manage-company).